On this page you will learn about ArtMeshes.

 The calculations were such that the connection was made in a shape that exceeded a pentagon and was not very appropriate.

-3.0 and later, the structure has been changed to generate triangles as naturally as possible, even for polygons beyond the pentagon and in situations where the points are not well connected.
+3.0 or later, the structure has been changed to generate triangles as naturally as possible, even for polygons beyond the pentagon and in situations where the points are not well connected.

 For models generated from 2.1 cmox